ntsystemsit/ntsystemsit.github.io/_posts/2017-03-15-Aure-Site-Recovery-Deployment-Planner.md

 author: daniel nitz
 ---

 Today I was super excited about the first tests with the Azure Site Recovery Deployment Planner.
-Sometimes calculating the Bandwidth, Storage, local infrastructure needed for Site Recovery could be very tricky.
+Sometimes calculating the Bandwidth, Storage, local infrastructure needed for Site Recovery can be very tricky.
 Therefore, I’m happy that Microsoft released a helpful tool to get the right information needed.

 <!-- more -->